siwu320/website-docs/README.md

 ![](https://u.nya.is/mpxdif.png)

 First of all you should name your file properly.
 First, set the name: it should be `<2 letter country code>/<original name>.md`.
 For instance, if I am translating `irc.md` into French, I would set the title to `fr/irc.md`.
-If unsure on your 2 letter country code, just ask Howl on the Discord.
+If unsure on your 2 letter country code, just ask Mempler on the Discord.

 Then, in "Edit new file", paste the text you copied.
 And before getting into the translation, go to [md5sums.txt](md5sums.txt), and check what's the English md5sum for your file.
 Then, at the top of the file, delete `old_id`, and write: `reference_version: <md5hash>`, and translate the title.
 For instance:

 ```
 ---
-title: "Bot"
+title: "Faq"
 reference_version: 2691370caa5d6c6b071a18281bd440de
 ---
-Ripple ha dei bot che puoi contattare direttamente dal gioco...
+Wie funzn dat hier ?!?
 ```

 Then, smash your keyboard until you get something that you understand in the language you're supposed to be translating into.
-Once you're satisfied with the result, check out the preview (if it looks really odd, make sure you haven't fucked up formatting somewhere, or ask Howl for help).
-Once you're done, commit the new file: set the commit title to, for instance, `Translate bots.md into Italian`, and you can leave the description empty.
+Once you're satisfied with the result, check out the preview (if it looks really odd, make sure you haven't fucked up formatting somewhere, or ask Mempler for help).
+Once you're done, commit the new file: set the commit title to, for instance, `Translate faq.md into German`, and you can leave the description empty.
 To end it all, create the pull request.